More than 50 fines issued over partygate probe, Scotland Yard says

 However, Downing Street has said it will confirm if either Boris Johnson or Cabinet Secretary Simon Case are handed a fine.

-No 10 has been approached on whether the Prime Minister or Mr Case have been notified about an incoming fine as part of the latest batch of referrals.
+No 10 has been approached about whether the Prime Minister or Mr Case have been notified about an incoming fine as part of the latest batch of referrals.

+Mr Johnson is understood to have been present at six of the at least 12 events being investigated.

 Liberal Democrat leader Sir Ed Davey said the additional fines “expose the shocking scale of the criminality in Boris Johnson’s No 10”.